SECNetLabUNM/SDN_WMN_SECNet/OpenFlow/OpenFlow Instructions.md

 ## Controller Installation
-To run the controller, the minimum require that we have found is python 3.8.
+To run the controller, the minimum requirement we have found is `python 3.8` and `pip 20.0.2`.
+These are the python and pip3 versions we are using.
 Please create an environment that can run this python version.
 Below is our dependencies that are required for both the RYU controller.

 <pre>
 setuptools==44.0.0